5 Types of Nosing to Upgrade Your Stairs in 2024

 However, they do come with some drawbacks.
 For instance, their lifespan is not as high, and in areas with heavy foot traffic, they are more susceptible to damage such as scratches.

-Thickness of the Nosing
+Thickness of the Stair Nosing

 Taking into consideration that staircases may be covered with carpeting, it's important to ensure that the stair nosing aligns as much as possible with the floor covering to avoid tripping hazards.